 Before you embark on any client relationship, explain why it's important to have just one decisionmaker or person to deal with, as the project unfolds.
 Talk through past experiences when too many stakeholders have wanted to have their say.
 And how it can jeopardise the entire work.

-Another solution is to go through the initial effort of writing a very detailed spec document, one that outlines absolutely everything.
-Expectations, requirements, what you'll do.
-It might take some time but at least it'll save you any headache further down the line.
+Another solution is to go through the initial effort of writing a very detailed spec document, one that outlines absolutely everything – expectations, requirements, what you'll do.
+It might take some time, but at least it'll save you any headache further down the line.

-Plus, if you spell everything out before work begins and the goal posts change somewhat, you have more of an argument to win more budget and resource for the project.
+Plus, if you spell everything out before work begins and the goalposts change somewhat, you have more of an argument to win more budget and resource for the project.

-They try to micromanage everything and it's stifling your work
+They try to micromanage everything, and it's stifling your work

 Control freak clients can be the worst offenders.
 They want to be involved in absolutely everything, to the point where you can't concentrate and get the job done.

 Communication is your weapon of choice against these characters.
-Keep them regularly informed and provide updated status reports to never leave them wondering whether you're working on their account or not.
+Keep them regularly informed and provide updated status reports never to leave them wondering whether you're working on their account or not.
 Give them access to your task management software, if it helps.
 A friend of mine does this with Trello.

 Every Monday, send a quick email update, outlining what you'll be concentrating on that week.
 It's a small gesture but one that will keep high-maintenance clients very happy.

-They treat you with disrespect and you've had enough
+They treat you with disrespect, and you've had enough

 The annoying things that clients do can be resolved quite easily.
 But if you're doing everything by the book and your client is treating you with disrespect, it's not surprising if you're thinking of walking away.

-Slamming hands down on meeting tables when you've brought nothing but success to their business?
+Are they slamming hands down on meeting tables when you've brought nothing but success to their business?
 That's not good.
 Forgetting boundaries and calling you outside of office hours, demanding your immediate attention.
 Setting impossible deadlines and expecting you to drop everything.
 These are all signs of a sociopath and, quite rightly, you should consider getting rid.

 How you move away from clients, no matter how horrendous they've behaved, is important.
 Even if they're the world's biggest client from hell, you don't want to burn any bridges.
 You have to walk away with dignity and respect.
-Care deeply about their well-being and future success.
+Care genuinely about their well-being and future success.
 Handover any outstanding work (unless you're still waiting to be paid).
 Don't leave them in the lurch.

-People talk and the business community is often a small pond.
+People talk, and the business community is often a small pond.
 Be nice, be kind and treat everyone as though they're super important.
 Because you never know when they might pop up again.